 As illustrated with the quote above, this is not a condition to be ashamed of, it’s something that affects much of the expatriate population.
 To fight back and work your way through the depression, follow the below steps and remember to reach out for help if necessary.

-1. Prioritize Your Mental and Physical Health
+1. Prioritise Your Mental and Physical Health

 As parents, your physical and mental health are often areas that fall lower on the priority list.

 You've just moved to a new country, your routine hasn't been established and your children need your support more than usual.
-In fact, it's because of these added stressors that it is imperative you prioritize your mental and physical health - particularly when you’re suffering from expat depression.
+In fact, it's because of these added stressors that it is imperative you prioritise your mental and physical health - particularly when you’re suffering from expat depression.

 To understand how exactly how to improve these areas, let’s break it down further and focus on the following: